Kazakhstan–United States relations: Secretary of State visits

-United States Secretary of State Condoleezza Rice visited Kazakhstan on 12–13 October 2005.
-Secretary Rice met with Nazarbayev, opposition Chairman Zharmakhan Tuyakbay, and opposition leader Alikhan Baimenov in Astana.
+U.S. Secretary of State Condoleezza Rice visited Kazakhstan on 12–13 October 2005.
+Rice met with Nazarbayev, opposition Chairman Zharmakhan Tuyakbay, and opposition leader Alikhan Baimenov in Astana.
 Nazarbayev told the press that he and Rice "noted with satisfaction our cooperation in the fight against terrorism.
 Peace became so fragile that such evils as terrorism, drug addiction and AIDS can be fought only through joint efforts."
-Rice applauded Nazarbayev's foreign policy and called Kazakhstan an "island of stability" in Central Asian and a "key partner of the U.S. in strengthening stability and security."
+Rice applauded Nazarbayev's foreign policy and called Kazakhstan an "island of stability" in Central Asia and a "key partner of the U.S. in strengthening stability and security."
 She also thanked the President for its contributions to the invasion of Iraq, which Rice referred to as proof of "high level cooperation in the field of security and [the] fight against terrorism."

-Former U.S. Secretary of State Henry Kissinger arrived in Astana on 15 October, just two days after Rice's visit, and he also met with Nazarbayev.
+Former U.S. Secretary of State Henry Kissinger arrived in Astana on 15 October, just two days after Rice's visit, also meeting with Nazarbayev.
 Kissinger said he believed the U.S. had a "good understanding with Kazakhstan [on] security ...
-The fact that high-ranked officials have regularly been visiting Kazakhstan lately shows that [the United States Government is] keen to broaden this cooperation."
+The fact that high-ranked officials have regularly been visiting Kazakhstan lately shows that [the U.S. Government is] keen to broaden this cooperation."

-U.S. Secretary of State John Kerry visited Astana on 1–2 November 2015, as part of his Central Asian tour to reassure the multilateral ties between the United States and the Central Asian nations.
+U.S. Secretary of State John Kerry visited Astana on 1–2 November 2015, as part of his Central Asian tour to reassure the multilateral ties between the U.S. and the Central Asian nations.
 In Astana, Secretary Kerry participated in the U.S.–Kazakhstan Strategic Partnership Dialogue, met with Foreign Minister Idrissov and President Nazarbayev, and delivered a speech at the Nazarbayev University.

-Kazakh journalists visit to Los Angeles
+Visit of Kazakh journalists to Los Angeles

-Sabir Kairkhanov, editor-in-chief of Ak Zhaiyk, Botagoz Akzholovna Seidakhmetova, international news editor of Novoye Pokoleniye, and Dossym Satpayev, director of Assessment Risks Group, an NGO which publishes Kazakhstan Risk Review visited the University of California, Los Angeles on 1 August as part of a three-week tour of the U.S. in an attempt to gain insight on the War on Terrorism.
+Sabir Kairkhanov, editor-in-chief of Ak Zhaiyk; Botagoz Akzholovna Seidakhmetova, international news editor of Novoye Pokoleniye, and Dossym Satpayev, director of Assessment Risks Group, an NGO which publishes Kazakhstan Risk Review visited the University of California, Los Angeles on 1 August as part of a three-week tour of the U.S. in an attempt to gain insight on the war on terrorism.
 They met with political science and economics professor Michael Intriligator who told the delegation about the possibility of terrorist attacks targeting the U.S. Navy.
 The journalists noted that in Kazakhstan new courses about terrorism have been added to universities' curricula and Urban terrorism, a book mostly about terrorists in Almaty, has been published.
 They also discussed the Shanghai Cooperation Organization.

-The visitors all ranked Al Qaeda as the 8th greatest terrorist-danger in Kazakhstan.
+The visitors all ranked Al-Qaeda as the 8th greatest terrorist-danger in Kazakhstan.
 Professor Intriligator said it is "absolutely premature to say that we have won the War against Terrorism.
 We are not any safer now than we were before September 11."